FUELS:

 from cracking process.
 Raw coke is referred

-6. 8.Carbon black and hydrogen can be
+to as green coke. - 8.Carbon black and hydrogen can be

 manufactured using